Pyshger Point - Southland, New Zealand - Credit Graham Dainty (2).jpg

 The Hollyford Track

-The Hollyford Track is the only major track in Fiordland found at low altitude, meaning it can be walked in any season and is rarely cut off by snow.
-Like all tracks in Fiordland, the Hollyford Track is prone to damage from heavy rainfall and hikers should always check weather conditions before setting off.
-Emergency equipment including a personal locator beacon should be carried.
+The Hollyford Track is the only major track in Fiordland at low altitude, making it walkable in any season and rarely cut off by snow.
+Like all tracks in Fiordland, the Hollyford Track is prone to damage from heavy rainfall, and hikers should always check weather conditions before setting off.
+Emergency equipment, including a personal locator beacon, should be carried.

-The Hollyford Track is a moderate tramping track, beginning at the Hollyford Road (off the Milford road) and finishing at Martins Bay.
-The tramp begins within the Darran Mountains and follows the impressive Hollyford River to Martins Bay, making it the ultimate mountains to sea experience.
-Hikers are rewarded with the chance of seeing kekeno the New Zealand Fur Seals and tawaki the rare Fiordland Crested Penguins at Martins Bay at certain times of the year.
+The Hollyford Track is a moderate tramping track, beginning at the Hollyford Road (off the Milford Road) and finishing at Martins Bay.
+The tramp begins in the Darran Mountains and follows the impressive Hollyford River to Martins Bay, making it the ultimate mountains-to-sea experience.
+Hikers are rewarded with the chance of seeing kekeno, the New Zealand Fur Seals, and tawaki, the rare Fiordland Crested Penguins, at Martins Bay at certain times of the year.

-The Track can be undertaken as an independent walker, or with a guided walk party.
-Guided walkers stay in different huts and have a value-added experience by way of accommodation and hosting.
-Find out more about guided walks in Fiordland here.
+The Track can be undertaken as an independent walker or as part of a guided walk party.
+Guided walkers stay in different huts and enjoy a value-added experience through accommodation and hosting.

 Expeditions to the Southern Fiords

-For those looking to explore Fiordland’s lesser-known fiords, there are several expedition style cruises that offer an incredible way to access areas of exceptional remoteness and beauty, rich in both Māori and earliest New Zealand European history.
-Multi-day sailing adventures cover locations such as Tamatea / Dusky and Te Puaitaha / Breaksea Sounds, Rakituma / Preservation and Taiari / Chalky Inlets and the old whaling station on Stewart Island.
-Inaccessible by any means other than boat or helicopter, experiences such as these offer a glimpse into a landscape very few get to lay their eyes upon.
+For those looking to explore Fiordland’s lesser-known fiords, several expedition-style cruises offer an incredible way to access areas of exceptional remoteness and beauty, rich in both Māori and early New Zealand European history.
+Multi-day sailing adventures cover locations such as Tamatea / Dusky Sound, Te Puaitaha / Breaksea Sound, Rakituma / Preservation Inlet, Taiari / Chalky Inlet, and the old whaling station on Stewart Island.
+Inaccessible by any means other than boat or helicopter, experiences such as these offer a glimpse of a landscape very few get to lay eyes on.

 FAQs about Fiordland